co1onnese/DrummondGeometry-evals/docs/DASHBOARD_USER_GUIDE.md

 ## Introduction

 The DGAS (Drummond Geometry Analysis System) Dashboard is a comprehensive web-based interface for monitoring predictions, signals, backtests, and system performance in real-time.
-This guide covers all features introduced in Week 4, including real-time streaming, notification system, custom dashboard builder, and advanced features.
+This guide covers all features including real-time streaming, notification system, custom dashboard builder, and advanced features.

 ### Key Features